Kimberly Fiorello

 Kimberly Song Fiorello (née Song; born October 20, 1975) is an American politician who served as a member of the Connecticut House of Representatives from the 149th District, which encompasses parts of Greenwich and Stamford, for the Republican Party from January 6, 2021 to January 4, 2023.

-During her tenure she was often described as extreme and far-right in politics, referred to as Marjorie Taylor Greene of Connecticut, by Sean Goldrick of the Stamford Advocate.
-Previously, she served on the Representative Town Meeting (RTM) in Greenwich, from 2017 to 2020.
+Earlier in her political career she served on the Representative Town Meeting (RTM) in Greenwich, from 2017 to 2020.
+She was part of Connecticut's Conservative Caucus.

-Early life and eduction
+Early life and education

-Fiorello was born Kimberly Song on October 20, 1975 in Seoul, South Korea, and grew up in Reston, Virginia.
+Fiorello was born Kimberly Song on October 20, 1975, in Seoul, South Korea, and grew up in Reston, Virginia.
 Her father worked for the United States Department of Defense, while her mother owned and operated a coffee shop.
 She is a grandchild of a refugee from North Korea.
-She initially attended the United States Military Academy in West Point, New York for one year before transferring to Harvard College, were she earned a Bachelor of Arts (AB) in Economics.
+She initially attended the United States Military Academy in West Point, New York for one year before transferring to Harvard College, where she earned a Bachelor of Arts (AB) in Economics.

 Career

 She started her career after college in the analyst training program at Salomon Brothers in New York ultimately becoming a reporter for the Far Eastern Economic Review and the Wall Street Journal in Hong Kong.
-Fiorello also engaged as a line chef at Wallace Restaurant in New York and several entrepreneurial activities such as becoming a inventor of a storage bag design (U.S. patent holder) and former state director for a non-profit organization in education.
+Fiorello also engaged as a line chef at Wallace Restaurant in New York and several entrepreneurial activities such as becoming an inventor of a storage bag design (U.S. patent holder) and former state director for a non-profit organization in education.
 She also served as active community volunteer for the Greenwich Historical Society and Grace Church of Greenwich.